 That’s why it can feel like a real kick in the teeth if nature decides not to play ball, and actually gives your little one a nasty-looking rash!

 But while rashes can worry even the most level-headed parent, most of the time these nature-related ones are nothing to worry about, and with the right preventative methods, you and your little one can keep on frolicking with the best of them!
 However, if you are concerned, always consult your doctor.
+In the meantime read below our guide to common outdoor rashes.

 Common outdoor rashes